-Hermosa Beach is a popular spot for beach lovers, with its laid back atmosphere and designated hours for dogs.
-You can take your dog for a walk along the beach, or even enjoy a game of fetch.
+Hermosa Beach is a popular spot for beach lovers, with its laid-back atmosphere and designated hours for dogs.
+You can take your dog for a walk along the beach or even enjoy a game of fetch.
 There’s a grassy area nearby that’s great for a sunset picnic.
 There are also plenty of places to find shade and ice cream for the pup.
 Just be sure to bring plenty of water and sunscreen!

 Rosie’s Beach in Hermosa is a popular spot with plenty of open space for fetching.
 It has small waves and is perfect for dogs that like to swim.
 There are also restrooms and showers nearby, and there are plenty of trash cans for dog owners to deposit their trash.
-During the summer months, Rosie’s Beach is a popular destination for dog owners, but make sure to check for the leash policy before you bring Rover!
+During the summer months, Rosie’s Beach is a popular destination for dog owners, but check for the leash policy before you bring Rover!

 Balboa Peninsula Beach offers a scenic walk around the peninsula and features three miles of paved path overlooking the water.
-While parking on the peninsula can be a challenge, there are many places to park your car.
+While parking on the arm can be a challenge, there are many places to park your car.
 There are also several beach access points for people with dogs.
-This beach is great for dogs with leashes and is open during the day and evenings.
+This beach is excellent for dogs with leashes and is open during the day and evenings.
 Whether you’re going for a stroll or a swim, the beaches on the Balboa Peninsula have everything you need to enjoy the beach with your dog.

 Wildwood Dog Beach

 Dogs are welcome at both of these beaches.
 Staircase Beach is best known for surfing the Malibu coast.
-You can access Staircase Beach from two parking lots: the North Beach parking area, or from the Staircase trailhead.
+You can access Staircase Beach from two parking lots: the North Beach parking area or the Staircase trailhead.
 This zigzag trail winds through the bluffs and then turns to sand.
 It’s dog-friendly, which makes it an excellent destination for dogs and their owners.

 The beaches in Los Angeles are not all dog-friendly, and some are strictly no-dog zones.
 Those in LA can go to other dog-friendly beaches in neighboring counties.
-In general, though, the best dog beach in Los Angeles is the Staircase Beach.
+In general, though, the best dog beach in Los Angeles is Staircase Beach.
 This sandy beach is known for its sandy surface and is the most dog-friendly in Los Angeles.
 It’s also home to several hotels that allow dogs.

 In addition to the dog beaches, the beaches in Long Beach are great places for people to hang out with their dogs.
-They are both large and beautiful, and many of the nearby beaches offer off-leash areas for dogs.
+They are both large and beautiful, and many nearby beaches offer off-leash areas for dogs.
 The city has a large number of bars and restaurants that welcome dogs, and there are also several dog-friendly patios.
 The restaurants in Belmont Shore, Downtown, and the East Village are also pet-friendly.

 Point Mugu State Park

-Laguna Seca State Park is another great destination for dogs.
+Laguna Seca State Park is another excellent destination for dogs.
 The dog beach is not set up with furniture.
 Instead, it’s more like a dog park with a beach setting.
 Leash policies are different depending on the time of year.
 If you want to explore the park’s trails, you can take your dog on a hike through the park.
 Point Mugu State Park also has a campground where dogs are allowed.